The common myth is that cannabis is a couch-locking and low motivation kind of herb.

 As such, those hoping for a morning time flower that won’t interfere with cognitive performance may appreciate a high-CBD flower.

-Based on the test results, Lemon CBD (sometimes called Lemon Aid) may be a particularly invigorating CBD strain.
+Based on the, Lemon CBD (sometimes called Lemon Aid) may be a particularly invigorating CBD strain.

 This plant can produce particularly high levels of limonene.
 Not only does this give the plant a zippy, citrus scent, but limonene is thought to produce a collected yet clear-headed experience when inhaled.